About UH Hilo Upward Bound

 Q4: Admissions Process: How do I become a UB student?

-Step 1: Complete the Upward Bound Pre-Application and turn it in to your school counselor or mail it in to the Upward Bound Office.
+Step 1: Complete the Upward Bound Pre-Application (see your school counselor) and turn it in to your school counselor or mail it in to the Upward Bound Office.

 Step 2: If the student meets eligibility requirements, an invitation will be sent to the student and their parent to attend an Information Session.
 Both the student and a Parent must attend the Information Session.
 At the conclusion of the Information Session if the student is interested in joining Upward Bound, he/she will be given the Full Application.